 The Jinx Continues

-Chain-smoking Johnny Speight drank so much he was often late supplying scripts.
+Chain-smoking Johnny Speight drank so much that he was often late supplying scripts.
 He also had a frightful temper and would wrangle with people rudely.
-Watch him in this short BBC debate, talking over the moderator and other guests, including Marty Feldman, to blast his opinion at them repeatedly, forcing the moderator to ditch the interview.
+Watch him in this short BBC debate, talking over the moderator and other guests, including Marty Feldman, to repeatedly blast his opinion at them, forcing the moderator to ditch the interview.
 Overdue scripts became such a problem that eventually, the BBC scrapped Till Death Us Do Part before its time.
 Johnny’s reputation made it hard to convince the BBC to work with him in other shows.
 Speight took four years off to recoup, and during that time, the BBC became more politically correct, making it even harder for Speight to sell his scripts.
-In 1992 the BBC pulled the plug on a six-part series of In Sickness and in Health (a kind of sequel to Till Death Us Do Part) because there had been complaints about Alf’s language and his attitude to lesbianism and Aids.
+In 1992, the BBC pulled the plug on a six-part series of In Sickness and in Health (a kind of sequel to Till Death Us Do Part) because of complaints about Alf’s language and his attitude to lesbianism and Aids.
 An irritated Speight said, “There’s a terrible censorship now, so many subjects are taboo.”
 The quote may have been a cleaned-up version of what he said, which may have been closer to, “’Ere, there’s a t-terrible censorship now, innit?
 So many bleedin’ subjects are f—in’ taboo, like, know wot I mean, wid lesos and flamin’ fags runnin’ amok in the bloody BBC?”

 That sounds like something Alf Garnett might say, and while crude, it would be roughly correct.
 The BBC was indeed filling up with communists, greens, feminists, lesbians, and homosexuals, fresh out of college and hell-bent on censoring words that did not support their agenda.
 What comes around goes around.
 The Lefties Speight helped all his life were now becoming his worst enemies.

 In the 1969 scene above, we see Alf defending his house from the government bureaucrats who intend to rip it down.
-They offer him £300 for the home, which Alf paid £1500 for – a valuation set by the same bureaucrats in the past.
+They offer him £300 for the home, which Alf paid £1500 for—a valuation set by the same bureaucrats in the past.
 They arrogantly ignore his objections.
 Worse still, his wife, daughter, and son-in-law scorn him for complaining.
 As far as Johnny Speight was concerned, this was an example of Alf’s greed and pig-headedness.
 Is it any wonder people sided with poor old Alf?

-In the short video excerpt above, Alf is watching TV with the family.
+In the short video excerpt above, Alf watches TV with the family.
 He is cheering for police who are breaking up anti-Vietnam War student demonstrations with tear gas.
 His support for police disgusts his socialist son-in-law, Mike.
-Alf correctly points out that students cause most disruptions of this kind, and that you never see Vietnamese students waving anti-American banners around, nor the students in Russia and China.
+Alf correctly points out that students cause most disruptions of this kind and that you never see Vietnamese students waving anti-American banners around, nor the students in Russia and China.
 This point is smart and pertinent.
 Hippies never object to communist tyrants, and communist populations never demonstrate against the West.
 At this point, Johnny Speight sinks to his lowest by writing up Alf to support Hitler, something a conservative would never do.
 The British Labour Party supported Hitler for many years, while conservatives under Churchill railed against him.
 Alf’s biggest hero after the Queen was Winston Churchill.
 While Johnny Speight was a great comedy writer, he was a liar and a fool politically, so it makes perfect sense his work would spawn meathead Rob Reiner.

 All in the Family

 For Johnny Speight’s jinx to leap across the Atlantic Ocean to the United States, it would need a host and a carrier.
 Johnny Speight would never want the rights sold to a conservative – that would be blasphemy.
-It would have to be a far-left political activist, like himself.
+It would have to be a far-left political activist like himself.
 Also, if the person could have Russian blood, and daddy issues, all the better.
-He would need to be a fan of the British Stalinist George Bernard Shaw, and the British communist, Charlie Chaplin.
+He would need to be a fan of the British Stalinist George Bernard Shaw and the British communist Charlie Chaplin.
 Oh, and if he was a door to door salesman, turned comedy writer, with failed TV shows, even better still.
 Ideally, Johnny Speight wanted an American Johnny Speight.

 Norman Lear